ECW -- Enhanced Compressed Wavelets (.ecw)

 ECW format does not support creation of overviews since the ECW format is already considered to be optimized for "arbitrary overviews".

-LARGE_OK=YES: (v3.x SDK only) Allow compressing files larger than 500MB in accordance with EULA terms.
-Deprecated since v4.x and replaced by ECW_ENCODE_KEY & ECW_ENCODE_COMPANY.
+LARGE_OK=[YES/NO]: (v3.x SDK only) Allow compressing files larger than 500MB in accordance with EULA terms.
+Deprecated since v4.x and replaced by

-ECW_FORMAT_VERSION=2/3: When build with the ECW 5.x SDK this option can be set to allow ECW Version 3 files to be created.
+2. When building with the ECW 5.x SDK this option can be set to allow ECW Version 3 files to be created.
 Default, 2 to retain widest compatibility.

 The ERDAS ECW SDK supports a variety of runtime configuration options to control various features.
 Most of these are exposed as GDAL configuration options.
 See the ECW SDK documentation for full details on the meaning of these options.

-ECWP_REFRESH_TIME_MS: time delay between blocks arriving and the next refresh callback - default 10000 ms. For the purposes of GDAL this is the amount of time the driver will wait for more data on an ecwp connection for which the final result has not yet been returned.
+10000. time delay between blocks arriving and the next refresh callback.
+For the purposes of GDAL this is the amount of time the driver will wait for more data on an ecwp connection for which the final result has not yet been returned.
 If set small then RasterIO() requests will often produce low resolution results.

-ECW_TEXTURE_DITHER=TRUE/FALSE: This may be set to FALSE to disable dithering when decompressing ECW files.
-Defaults to TRUE.
+TRUE.
+This may be set to FALSE to disable dithering when decompressing ECW files.

-ECW_FORCE_FILE_REOPEN=TRUE/FALSE: This may be set to TRUE to force open a file handle for each file for each connection made.
-Defaults to FALSE.
+FALSE.
+This may be set to TRUE to force open a file handle for each file for each connection made.

-ECW_RESILIENT_DECODING=TRUE/FALSE: Controls whether the reader should be forgiving of errors in a file, trying to return as much data as is available.
-Defaults to TRUE.
+TRUE.
+Controls whether the reader should be forgiving of errors in a file, trying to return as much data as is available.
 If set to FALSE an invalid file will result in an error.